opennetworkinglab/ngsdn-tutorial/EXERCISE-7.md

 list of other available sr-specific commands, type `sr-` and press
 <kbd>tab</kbd> (as for command auto-completion).

-Another interesting command is `sr-ecmp-spg`, to list all computed ECMP shortest-path graphs:
+Another interesting command is `sr-ecmp-spg`, which lists all computed ECMP shortest-path graphs:

     onos> sr-ecmp-spg